whiteoutcapital/whiteoutcapital.github.io/README.md

 #### Unique and durable

 My ideal investment is a one-of-a-kind asset that appeals to the collector in me.
-Unique assets, especially those run by exceptional management teams, are typically durable and able to maintain a competitive advantage over long periods.
+Unique assets, especially those run by exceptional management teams, are typically durable and able to maintain or build a competitive advantage over long periods.

 #### Profitable, high ROIC, and expanding TAM